Oyatsumi/NarutoBrowserMmorpg/README.md

 ->123456

 Attention!
 If someone is logged on the account already you won't be able to login.
 Sorry about that.
+Also, here is a link with a video demonstration: https://www.youtube.com/watch?v=dKdVN4uJirU

 Here's a link with a series of psds used on the game, in case that would help> https://drive.google.com/file/d/0BxJH7y8eF0sjcmNsVGtNbFlNZkU/edit?usp=sharing